-Room on the Broom is a 25-minute animated short film directed by Max Lang and Jan Lachauer.
-It is part of a series of adaptations of Julia Donaldson's children's book by The BBC, a series that includes The Gruffalo and The Highway Rat.
+Room on the Broom is a 2012 25-minute animated short film directed by Max Lang and Jan Lachauer.
+It is part of a series of adaptations of Julia Donaldson's children's books by The BBC, a series that includes The Gruffalo and The Highway Rat, The Snail and the Whale and Zog.

 A friendly witch and her cat go out camping, after which they zip around on their broom.
 In turn they meet a dog, a bird, and a frog, all of which want to join them.
 The good-hearted witch accepts them, but the cat is displeased and the broom is overburdened and can barely take off.
 They soon have a bigger problem, however: a gigantic dragon that wants to eat the witch.